RISHIKEsH12321/MAD24_P01_Team3/README.md

 - Biometric Authentication enabled during logging in

 ### Notification / Reminder (Rishikesh)
-- Notify the user 1 day before the event on the calendar
+- Notify the user based on the time and date they set

 ### QR Code Generator And Scanner (Rishikesh)
 - Generates a QR code and displays it.